ResearchObject/ro-crate/docs/1.1-DRAFT/metadata.md

 ## Future coverage

-A future version of this specification will allow for variable-level assertions: In some cases, e.g. for tabular data, additional metadata may be provided about the structure and variables within a given file see the Use Case [Describe a tabular data file directly in RO-Crate metadata](https://github.com/ResearchObject/ro-crate/issues/27) for work-in-progress.
+A future version of this specification will allow for variable-level assertions: In some cases, e.g. for tabular data, additional metadata may be provided about the structure and variables within a given file see the use case [Describe a tabular data file directly in RO-Crate metadata](https://github.com/ResearchObject/ro-crate/issues/27) for work-in-progress.

 ## Recommended Identifiers